-- a. ensure the victim-survivor receives appropriate medical treatment, including a medical forensic exam at no expense; - b. provides the opportunity for collection of evidence helpful in prosecution, which cannot be obtained later (ideally, a victim-survivor of Sexual Violence should not

-- c. provide the victim-survivor with available resources, including supportive resources. - 3.
+- a. ensure the victim-survivor receives appropriate medical treatment, including a medical forensic exam at no expense; - b. provides the opportunity for collection of evidence helpful in prosecution, which cannot be obtained later (ideally, a victim-survivor of Sexual Violence should not wash, use the toilet, or change clothing prior to a medical forensic exam); and - c. provide the victim-survivor with available resources, including supportive resources. - 3.
 A victim-survivor may request any University representative to assist them in notifying law enforcement authorities about an incident of Sexual Violence (rape, fondling, incest, statutory rape) Dating Violence, Domestic Violence, Stalking and any other behavior that may constitute a crime. - 4.
 When a victim-survivor contacts the UDPS, the UDPS will notify the Title IX Coordinator, the OEO/AA, and the Office of the Dean of Students (if related to a student).
 A victim-survivor may choose for an investigation to be pursued either through the criminal justice system, through this rule, or both.
 Victim-survivors may also choose not to proceed in the criminal justice system or under this rule (subject to Section (III)(D) of this rule).
-A representative from the Center for Student Wellness Victim-Survivor Advocacy program, Chief Safety Office Community Services Division, UDPS, the Office of the Dean of Students, the Title IX Coordinator, and/or the OEO/AA will guide the victim-survivor through the available options. - Where applicable, UDPS will enforce orders of protection, no contact orders, restraining orders, civil stalking injunctions, or similar lawful orders issued by a criminal, civil, or tribal court. - C. Role of the OEO/AA.
-The OEO/AA is the University department charged with responding to reports and investigating Formal Complaints of Discrimination, including Sexual Misconduct.

-1. The Director of the OEO/AA serves as the University's Title
+A representative from the Center for Student Wellness Victim-Survivor Advocacy program, Chief Safety Office Community Services Division, UDPS, the Office of the Dean of Students, the Title IX Coordinator, and/or the OEO/AA will guide the victim-survivor through the available options. - 5.
+Where applicable, UDPS will enforce orders of protection, no contact orders, restraining orders, civil stalking injunctions, or similar lawful orders issued by a criminal, civil, or tribal court. - C. Role of the OEO/AA.
+The OEO/AA is the University department charged with responding to reports and investigating Formal Complaints of Discrimination, including Sexual Misconduct. - 1.
+The Director of the OEO/AA serves as the University's Title IX Coordinator.